Welcome to Folk Weekend!

 Access is through through the main bar and up two flights of stairs, there is no ramped or lift access.

 Blackwell's Bookshop - Concerts - FREE VENUE

 48-51 Broad Street, OX1 3BQ

 There is ramped access through Music Shop frontage (far left side of the row of shops), then a lift or long flight of stairs down to next level.
 From the lift go down three steps with a handrail (or lift beside it) then gentle slope access into Norrington Room.
 The room is a myriad of different levels, but all have short flight of stairs or ramp access except the lowest level which is only accessible by a flight of five stairs.
-Concerts will be in the main central area which is accessible by ramp.
+Concerts will be in the lowest level.